 We make a ton of training videos for our staff and other PTs around the world.
-Occasionally we share them on our blog so those suffering needlessly can see how our hands-on physical therapy helps others to get back to the active lifestyles they want and deserve.
+We sometimes share them on our blog so those in pain can see how quickly our hands-on physical therapy can help provide relief so patients can get back to the active lifestyles they want and deserve.

 The therapists at Carter Physiotherapy are miracle workers!
 A few treatments with them on my neck after it was aching and cracking for weeks on end and I have had zero pain since.
 Amazing.
 My neck hasn’t popped or cracked since I saw them.
 Thank you so much for taking the time to help me.